DonGuillotine/geometry-calculator/README.md

 - **Rectangle**: Calculates the area given the length and width.
 - **Square**: Calculates the area given the length of one side.

 This project uses the Solidity programming language and is developed using the Hardhat framework.
-The contract has been deployed to the Sepolia testnet using Alchemy.
+The contract has been deployed to the Lisk Sepolia testnet using Alchemy.

 ## Features